nadiamariduena/python-intro-2024-privat/11_less-02_rps_rockpaperScissor.md

 🎉You win!
 ```

-- The way i can do that is by adding this `.replace('RPS.', '')` , as you can see , i am replacing the RPS. for an empty string
+- The way i can do that is by adding this `.replace('RPS.', '')` , as you can see , i am replacing the RPS. for an empty string, the dot you see at the end belongs to the `+ '.'`